Hamid-Afify9/Jenkins_Pipeline/README.md

     ```bash
     docker run -d -p 8080:8080 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts
     ```
-    Explanation:
-    - `-d`: Runs the container in detached mode (background).
-    - `-p 8080:8080`: Maps the container's port 8080 to the host machine's port 8080, making Jenkins accessible through your browser at http://<your_aws_instance_ip>:8080.
-    - `-v jenkins_home:/var/jenkins_home`: Creates a persistent volume named `jenkins_home` that maps to the `/var/jenkins_home` directory inside the container.
-This ensures that Jenkins configuration persists even if the container restarts.

 4. Wait for Jenkins to Start:
     - It might take a few minutes for Jenkins to initialize.
 You can check the container logs to see its status: